 It's hard to manipulate only one of these factors in experimental research investigating children's responses.

 Quantifier scope

+Every kitty didn't sit on the stairs"

+7

+Every kitty didn't

+inverse[®]

 QUD

 grammatical processing

 expectations about the world

+5-year-olds

-Using a computational-level model that formalizes the separate contribution of each factor, Savinelli, Scontras, & Pearl (2017) determined which ones have the largest impact on children's observed behavior.
+Using a computational cognitive model that formalizes the separate contribution of each factor, Savinelli, Scontras, & Pearl (2017) determined which ones have the largest impact on children's observed behavior.

 Quantifier scope

-"Every kitty didn't sit on the stairs"
+Every kitty didn't sit on the stairs"

-Not all kitties sat on the stairs.

-Every kitty didn't QUD
+Every kitty didn't

+inverse

+QUD

 grammatical processing

-inverse

 expectations about the world

 5-year-olds

 The pragmatic factors seem to be the driving force behind children's behavior.
-This suggests that 5year-olds are still developing their ability to manage the pragmatic context of a conversation as well as adults do.
+This suggests that 5-year-olds are still developing their ability to manage the pragmatic context of a conversation as well as adults do.
 Recap Pronouns can also be difficult, since there are different rules of interpretation for plain pronouns and reflexive pronouns.
 Quantifiers are also more difficult since they can interact with each other to form the interpretation of a sentence.
 In many cases, the meaning of the sentence is ambiguous since more than one interpretation is possible.
 Children have preferences for how to interpret scopally ambiguous utterances - they prefer the surface interpretation over the inverse interpretation.
 However, in some cases this may be because pragmatic factors disfavor the inverse interpretation because it's not as informative as the surface interpretation would be.

 Questions?

 You should be able to do all the review questions for morphology & syntax, and all the questions for HW5.
+Extra Material

-Extra Material However, children seem to have trouble sometimes (Philip 1991)
+However, children seem to have trouble sometimes (Philip 1991)